SmileiPIC/tutorials/advanced_wakefield_electron_beam.rst

 obtained the same results using a considerable amount of memory for a species whose motion is trivial.
 Therefore in this case we can rely on the Esirkepov method to ensure an "implicit" presence of ions neutralizing the electrons at ``t=0``.

+In the zones where the electron bunch its field are present, the electromagnetic field is computed, ensuring the correct divergences of the fields :math:`\mathbf{E}` and :math:`\mathbf{B}` according to the presence of the electron bunch.
+Therefore here no "implicit" ions will be present.